Atar369/COMP2113/README.md

 Girl : A young female living in the village, although not wielding the power of a hero, has her own special adventure in the story.

 FEATURE:
 This game is a story-based game.
 Player can explore around the designed maps to trigger different interactions with the NPCs in the game.
-Some of the chats are designed to be random.
-So, some characters may chat to you with various dialogues.
-The core part of the entire gameplay is that player have to choose from the choices in different scenes.
+The chats are designed to be random so characters may chat to you with various dialogues.
+The decision making dring scenarios of the player will me the core of the entire gameplay.
 Each choice will lead to a different ending.
-Player can unlock 6 achievements by attaining to all the endings.
+The Player can unlock 6 achievements by attaining to all the endings.

 HOW TO COMPILE AND RUN: